Deploy Office 2010-2000 add-in / plugin

 Click the Preferences button to open the Preferences dialog.

-The dialog allows you to specify if the Windows installer UI will be shown during installation / uninstallation.
-Also, it allows specifying a URL of a web page to be returned by the CheckForUpdates method, see Updating an Office extension via ClickTwice :).
+Also, it allows specifying an arbitrary string such as the URL of a web page.
+That string will be returned by the CheckForMSIUpdates() method, see Updating an Office Extension via ClickTwice :).
 This allows implementing custom update logics, welcome pages, information pages, etc.

 Prerequisites